 Wipf Group Chemical & Laboratory Safety Information

-Note: After taking the necessary and justified immediate action (pull fire alarm, call Campus police at 4-2121), all accidents and safety issues involving University employees, undergraduates, graduate students and postdocs should be reported without delay to the research advisor or supervisor and, subsequently, in a timely fashion to the departmental assistant chair.
+Note: After taking the necessary and justified immediate action (for example: pull fire alarm, call Campus police at 4-2121, a.o.), all accidents and safety issues involving University employees, undergraduates, graduate students and postdocs should be reported without delay to the research advisor or lab supervisor and, subsequently, in a timely fashion to the departmental assistant chair.
 It is your responsibility to assure that your research advisor is informed asap and can take appropriate measures to prevent additional or future exposure to hazardous conditions.
 This also implies that you should not start a cleanup of the area before being authorized to do so.

 If your research supervisor is out of reach, also immediately contact EH&S for advice.

 Any visitors to our labs need to be authorized; for detailed University policies, click here.
-Please stop all unaccompanied visitors before they enter our labs and direct them to our office (Michelle Paul, Peter Wipf) or the main office for clarification of their status.
+Please stop all unaccompanied visitors before they enter our labs and direct them to our office staff (our designated Lab Manager or Lab Supervisor) or the 2nd floor office personnel in Chevron for clarification of their status.

 Chemistry Department EMERGENCY PROTOCOL

-List of Common Peroxide-Forming Chemicals - Peroxide teststrips are available from PW; for a review of Peroxides and peroxide-forming compounds, click here.
+List of Common Peroxide-Forming Chemicals - Peroxide teststrips are available from DC or PW; for a review of peroxides and peroxide-forming compounds, click here.

 Empty Container Disposal Guidelines